genderkit/genderkit/_articles/binding.md

 ### Are there other options?

+Some people use specially-designed tape for binding, rather than a binder.
+However, the long-term safety of this is relatively unknown compared to using a binder. *Do not bind with duct tape* or any other kind of tape not specifically designed for binding.

 Safer but less effective alternatives to binding are wearing a sports bra or multiple layers of clothing to [hide your chest shape]({% link _articles/disguising-body-shape.md %}).

 An operation like [double-incision]({% link _articles/double-incision-mastectomy.md %}) or [periareolar mastectomy]({% link _articles/periareolar-mastectomy.md %}) can permanently remove breasts, eliminating the need to bind.